Penland Winter Residencies

 Penland makes a substantial investment when planning programs.
 Vacancies can be hard to fill even if there is a waiting list, so we must charge cancellation fees to offset the cost of these vacancies.
-If you cancel on or before November 15th, you will receive a full refund minus a $100 cancellation fee and a $50 processing fee.
+If you cancel on or before November 15th, you will receive a full refund minus a $100 cancellation fee and the $30 processing fee.
 If you cancel after November 15th, there is no refund.
-If you have requested housing on campus and decide to cancel that request before your residency begins, you will be charged a $50 housing cancellation fee.

 How to Apply

-- Concise description (1 paragraph) of the project or type of work you plan to pursue during your requested time frame
+- Project Proposal: a concise description of the project or type of work you plan to pursue during your residency